carrotdata/membench/README.md

 ## About data sets

-We compiled 9 different data sets, covering different types of a structured, semi-structured and unstructured text objects.
-Available datasets:
+We have compiled 9 different data sets, covering different types of a structured, semi-structured and unstructured text objects.
+Available datasets are:

 - **Amazon Product Reviews**.
 Random samples of book reviews in JSON format.
 Format: CSV.
 Average object size - 528 bytes.
 Example:
 ```